-IMPORT COORDINATE SYSTEM DEFINITIONS
+LOAD CUSTOM COORDINATE SYSTEM DEFINITIONS

 In some instances, the coordinate system of an image is not listed in the geodetic data source or the reference file format does not support the coordinate system.
-In such cases, it may be useful to import additional coordinate system definitions.
-In the Geographic Imager palette options menu, click Import Coordinate System.
-Geographic Imager imports the following coordinate system file formats: WKT definitions (.wkt), MapInfo MAP files (.map), MapInfo TAB files (.tab) and ESRI projection files (.prj).
+In such cases, it may be useful to load custom coordinate system definitions.
+In the Geographic Imager panel options menu, click Load Custom Coordinate System.
+Geographic Imager can use the following coordinate system file formats: WKT definitions (.wkt), MapInfo MAP files (.map), MapInfo TAB files (.tab) and Esri projection files (.prj).

-Note: When a new coordinate system definition is imported, it automatically replaces the source coordinate system of the currently selected image.
-To transform the image to the imported coordinate system, open another referenced file and then import the coordinate system to that file.
-In the Transform dialog box, choose the Same As option to make the destination coordinate system to be the same as the image of the imported coordinate system.
+Notes: When a new coordinate system definition is loaded, it automatically replaces the source coordinate system of the currently selected image.
+To transform the image to the loaded coordinate system, open another referenced file and then load the coordinate system to that file.
+In the Transform dialog box, choose the Same As option to make the destination coordinate system identical to the image of the loaded coordinate system.

-Note: When a coordinate system definition is imported, it is added to the geodetic data source but not saved.
-If the imported file matches an existing definition, the original definition will be used and the imported definition will not be added.
+When a coordinate system definition is loaded, it is added to the geodetic data source but not saved.
+If the loaded file matches an existing definition, the original definition will be used and the loaded definition will not be added.
 All new definitions are located at the top level of the appropriate category in the Coordinate Systems folder list (in either Geodetic or Projected).
 Before exiting Adobe Photoshop, be sure to save your geodetic data source if you wish to use the coordinate system definition again.